-- 22.1 The Early Years Education Funding can be taken at more than one provider.
-Although there is no upper limit on the number of providers a child can attend careful consideration must be given to ensuring that the child feels settled, safe and can form relationships with significant adults. - 22.2 It is important that both the school and parent can see what time is funded and what time is being bought. - 22.3 Parents must not claim more than the 15-hour entitlement, checks are carried out to ensure that over claims are not made. - 22.4 All 3 and 4-year-olds in England already get 15 hours a week, or 570 hours a year of free early education.
+22.1 The Early Years Education Funding can be taken at more than one provider.
+Although there is no upper limit on the number of providers a child can attend careful consideration must be given to ensuring that the child feels settled, safe and can form relationships with significant adults.

+22.2 It is important that both the school and parent can see what time is funded and what time is being bought.

+22.3 Parents must not claim more than the 15-hour entitlement, checks are carried out to ensure that over claims are not made.

+22.4 All 3 and 4-year-olds in England already get 15 hours a week, or 570 hours a year of free early education.
 If their parents are living and working in England, 3 and 4-year-olds may be entitled to 30 hours free childcare.
 An extra 570 hours of free childcare a year, so 1140 hours in total.

+22.5 Eligible working parents of two-year-old children or older may be eligible to the 9-23 month funding, up to 30 hours of free childcare per week, for 38 weeks a year.

+22.6 Some two-year-olds receiving some additional forms of support are eligible for a funded place in provision that Devon County Council has approved as being good or better quality.
+Our nursery/foundation stage unit (FSU) is an approved provider and can admit two-year-olds from the start of the term following their second birthday or at the start of the term in which they have their third birthday, for 38 weeks, up to 570 hours per year.

-30 hours free childcare will be available from September 2017. - 22.5 The eligibility criteria are the same as the ones for Tax-Free Childcare, except you can continue to get these types of support at the same time as 30 hours free childcare: - tax credits - Universal Credit - childcare vouchers or salary sacrifice schemes - childcare grants and bursaries - 22.6 When you apply, you'll be confirming that you need childcare so that you and your partner, if you have one, can work.
-If your child's already in a full-time reception class in a state funded school, you won't be eligible for 30 hours free childcare. - 22.7 You may be asked to help complete a Conflict Buster and Parent Declaration Form if you want some funded time with us and some at another provider.
+22.6 The eligibility criteria are the same as the ones for Tax-Free Childcare, except you can continue to get these types of support at the same time as 30 hours free childcare:

+- tax credits

+- Universal Credit

+- childcare vouchers or salary sacrifice schemes

+- childcare grants and bursaries

+22.7 When you apply, you'll be confirming that you need childcare so that you and your partner, if you have one, can work.
+If your child's already in a full-time reception class in a state funded school, you won't be eligible for 30 hours free childcare.

+22.8 You may be asked to help complete a Conflict Buster and Parent Declaration Form if you want some funded time with us and some at another provider.